I’m a digital policy, innovation and edtech specialist, with particular experience in mobile learning in Africa.

 My mantra: Use the digital technologies in the hands of people to enable their participation.
 Included here is increasing technology access and opportunities for all.

 My strength: Practical experience of using digital technologies to improve the lives of developing country people.

-I’ve published papers and given presentations at numerous academic, United Nations and popular conferences, written for the Mail and Guardian newspaper (South Africa) and used to blog (by invitation) for the Mail & Guardian’s Thought Leader and Tech Leader sites.
+I’ve published papers and given presentations at numerous academic, UN and popular conferences, written for the Mail and Guardian newspaper (South Africa) and used to write a weekly “long reads” post on key issues affecting ICT4D.